Applications for Kindergarten & Pre Kinder 2019 are now open. Please head to the Surf Coast Shire Web site and fill out enrolment details.

 WEDNESDAY (Kindergarten 4/5 yrs & Minnows 3/4 yrs mixed ages session) 9.00am -2.00pm

-For new enrollments please go directly to the Surf Coast Shire link below.
+For new enrollments please contact the Lorne Kindergarten or the Surf Coast Shire link below.

 Children need a safe, beautiful, stimulating environment, where they can indulge their natural curiosity and drive to discover and learn.